 Improve your Operational Effectiveness with Health Care Project Management Skills

-This online program provides the training health care professionals need to improve the quality of care at their organization through projects delivered on time and within budget.
-From setting the foundation and planning, to execution and close out, you will master each step of managing a project in detail, whether in response to the COVID-19 epidemic or other high priority health care needs.
+This online course provides the training health care professionals need to improve the quality of care at their organization through projects delivered on time and within budget.
+From setting the foundation and planning, to execution and close out, you will study each step of managing a project in detail.

 You will learn the necessary tools and strategies to effectively manage projects in health care organizations of any size or specialty.
 In just a few days, participants will greatly improve their ability to provide focused and strategic leadership to their current and future projects.

 The program uses experiential activities and case studies to weave together the topics of project management, creating and managing teams, delegation, motivation, conflict resolution, and negotiation to generate maximum results.

 This is the course to take to master the “people side” of project management.